 Ben and Laurie had always encouraged savings, but with three teenagers the cost of smart phone plans, expectations for vehicle access and post-secondary education looming, it was time to set some guidelines.
 They had a family meeting and agreed that regular farm wages would be put into the kids’ bank accounts with the expectation that they would be responsible in their spending choices.

 However, at the end of the year half of the profits from the sweet corn, beef and egg businesses would be invested into something other than their bank accounts.
 They explained that might be an investment at the bank or back into expanding the business.
 Andy immediately did some napkin math and figured out he could buy 10 more hens by the end of the year with half the profits from egg sales.

 Ben and Laurie had opened a Registered Education Savings Plan (RESP) account for their children when they were young and had put money into it sporadically over the years, but they knew they were not getting the maximum co-funding from government.
 With Emma finishing grade 10 and planning to go to college in two years, they set up monthly contributions to ensure RESPs got topped up for Clair and Andy.

-Their accountant clarified that if each of the kids had less than $12,000 of taxable income they should not have any taxes owing and therefore no obligation to file a tax return.
+Their accountant advised that, depending on what the children's income was per year, they may not have any taxes owing and therefore no obligation to file a tax return.
 He suggested Emma might consider filing to be eligible for certain tax credits and to start building her own RRSP allowances.

 Ben and Laurie felt good about the learning opportunities their plan held for their family.
 They knew there would be challenges with the enterprises, but that’s part of the education.
 When Clair found a free timesheet app they could use to track hours and wages, Mom and Dad realized they were learning too.